 Iceland’s inner cities feature some of the most underrated European bar scenes today.
 Aside from tourists, the locals themselves have been known to spend some time in their hometown bars.
 If you want to hit the bar after a long day of hiking, touring or even soaking in the hot springs of Iceland, we have gotten you covered!
-Here is a list of some of the best go-to bars in Iceland.
+Here is a list of some of the best go-to bars to hit when on a trip to Iceland.

 Look no further if you what you seek is a 24/7 bar in Reykjavik.
 No matter what time your flight lands, feel free to pay Paloma a visit for a drink at any time.
 This bar provides a lively feel at all hours and is known as the “Viking Bar”.
 You might wander in before noon to see some workers taking an early lunch, or enjoy dancing and evening festivities later on during evenings.
 The bar is a popular destination for both tourists and locals.

 - Price range: Cheap and daily Happy Hour Specials